ringcentral/engage-voice-api-docs/docs/analytics/reports/global-call-type-detail-report.md

 # About Call Details and Recordings

-Call detail records (CDRs) and recordings are available via the Global Call Type Detail (GCTD) Report which provides complete real-time data for all calls in Engage Voice.
-When recordings are available, media URL is provided in the call detail record.
+Call detail records (CDRs) and recordings are available via the Global Call Type Detail (GCTD) Report which provides complete real-time data for all calls in RingCX.
+When recordings are available, a media URL is provided in the call detail record.

 !!! alert "Please Note"
     Calls will appear in this report a few minutes after a call ends or agent dispositions, whichever comes last.
 Live calls are not included in this report.
 If you wish to retrieve information on live calls, see the [Active Calls API](../../../dialing/active-calls).